rpy2/rpy2/doc/source/robjects.rst

 as they will be exposed as they should by :mod:`rpy2.robjects`.

-When one wants to create a vector from Python, either the class :class:`RVector` or the convenience classes :class:`IntVector`, :class:`FloatVector`, :class:`BoolVector`, :class:`StrVector` can be used.
+When one wants to create a vector from Python, either the class :class:`Vector` or the convenience classes :class:`IntVector`, :class:`FloatVector`, :class:`BoolVector`, :class:`StrVector` can be used.